dyammons/scrna-scripts/README.md

 We can now use our file navigator panel to inspect the QC plots (`../output/s1`).

 View the files and decide on thresholds.
 Err on the side of caution and set them permissively as we can always go back and increase the stringency later on.

+## Set thresholds and create a metadata file

 We will code in the thresholds by opening the `script1.R` file and customizing the `MODIFY` section of the script.
 ```r